kumakyoo42/oma-file-formats/OMA.md

 In this case, the difference is stored as a `short`.
 Larger numbers are stored as the value -32768 (as `short`) followed by the number (not the difference) as an `int`.
 The delta encoding starts anew at each slice with both coordinates initialised to 0.
+Missing coordinates are stored as twice the value 0x7fffffff.

 Bounding boxes are stored as four `ints`: the coordinates of the lower left corner followed by the coordinates of the upper right corner of